Pyrdacor/Ambermoon/FileSpecs/EventData.md

 0 | Active player
 1 | Whole party

-Note: Operation 'Fill' makes only sense for LP and SP.
-Not sure if it also works for attributes and abilities.
-The 3 bit operations are only used for languages, ailments and spell schools.
-The percentage is in relation to the max value and also only used for LP and SP I guess.
+**Note:** Operation 'Fill' just sets the current value to the max value.
+The 3 bit operations should only be used for languages, ailments and spell schools.
+The percentage is in relation to the max value and should only be used for LP and SP I guess.
+Using percentage or fill operations on SLP, languages, ailments or spell schools might have strange effects.

+**Note:** There is no reward to add training points in Ambermoon. :(

 ## Change tile event (0x0A / 10)